sagemath/sagewiki_to_gh-2022-10-10/days23/CodingProjects.md

  * People: Bart de Smit, William Stein, Eric van der Velden, Willem Jan Palenstijn, Alyssa Milburn

+=== Specific Projects ===

+  * Improve the Sage Website
+    * how to setup a server
+       * standalone server
+       * with sage
+    * how to develop the sage notebook: give a complete example of how to change something
+    * make site prettier
+  * Database
+    * users and basic configuration -- get the startup time of sagenb.org down from 20 minutes to 1 second
+    * worksheets (?)
+  * Worksheet labels
+    * linking between worksheets
+    * support library worksheets, so you can type, e.g., {{{load "library.sws"}}}

 == General framework for the factor(n) command ==